realTristan/cbase/README.md

 ```

 ### How to run
-Run the code below in the terminal of the root dir.
+Run the following in the terminal of the root dir.
 `make`

 # License